Discut/MyWareHouse/README.md

 # MyWareHouse
-This application is used to manage game on PC.

-We can call it Game Manager, Game Favorites, Game Warehouse.
+This application is used to manage game on PC.We can call it Game Manager, Game Favorites, Game Warehouse.

 ## screenshots